brettsmason/luxe/readme.md

 ### Installing Node dependencies

-XYZ has many Node dependencies that it uses for the build process.
+Luxe has many Node dependencies that it uses for the build process.
 To install them, you can either use NPM or Yarn.

 **NPM command:**